Our Disclosure

 Most short-term investment assets are readily available at any bank or financial institution in Canada.

 There are some downsides, though.
-The lower returns can be further lowered by management fees or capital gains taxes.
+Management fees or capital gains taxes can further lower the returns.

 Most short-term investment yields are lower than the annual rate of inflation, which means your money might still be losing value.
-Short-term investments also do not get the benefit of long-term compounding over time.
+Short-term investments also do not benefit from long-term compounding.

 Related: Best long-term investments in Canada